parthamehta123/code_challenge/README.md

   - CloudWatch and other AWS services for monitoring and logging.
 - Security:
   - IAM roles and policies to manage access to AWS resources and enable encryption for data at rest and in transit.

+- Note that this approach may require a lot more setup and configuration than imagined by just looking at the code and documentation/explanation of my approach, but it can provide a lot of scalability, performance, and flexibility for handling large volumes of data.
+You would set up two separate CloudWatch event rules for triggering the AWS Glue job and the AWS Lambda function.

 Please note that these numbers are approximate and may vary based on specific design choices and implementation details.